vr1090/lectureNotes/learningGo.md

 - indirection is transparent in go
 - type assertion
 - slices and map are array
+- pointer are sign of mutability
+- mutability much harder to enforce contract
+-

 ## slices
 - making slices make([]int, 3)